bmwcarit/joynr/wiki/JavaSettings.md

 * **User property**: `joynr.messaging.maximumparallelsends`
 * **Default value**: `20`

-### `PROPERTY_MAX_MESSAGES_INQUEUE`
+### `PROPERTY_MAX_INCOMING_MQTT_MESSAGES_IN_QUEUE`
-The number of messages (incoming and outgoing) that can be queued in the message router at the same time.
-The queue is blocking, so that messaging skeletons that receive a message that no longer has room in the queue will block until a message can be removed from the queue and processed.
+The number of incoming MQTT messages that can be handled by the message router at the same time.

-**NOTE** This value works in conjunction with joynr.messaging.maximumparallelsends, which determines the number of worker threads started to process messages.
+To prevent the mqtt broker from flooding the message queue, the reception of further incoming MQTT messages will be delayed by not sending acknowledgement messages to the broker until an already accepted Mqtt message is removed from the message queue and is marked as processed.
-The sum of the two values is the maximum number of messages handled by joynr in parallel.
+See also `PROPERTY_REPEATED_MQTT_MESSAGE_IGNORE_PERIOD_MS`.

 * **OPTIONAL**
 * **Type**: int
-* **User property**: `joynr.messaging.maxmessagesinqueue`
+* **User property**: `joynr.messaging.maxincomingmqttmessagesinqueue`
 * **Default value**: `20`

 ### `PROPERTY_REPEATED_MQTT_MESSAGE_IGNORE_PERIOD_MS`